kevinolega/callcentertrainingtips/_posts/2019-07-13-advance-solutions.md

 > "I understand what you're trying to accomplish.
 Let me see what I can do from my end.
 I'll do my best to assist you."

-I'd place the call on hold for fourty seconds.
+I'd place the call on hold for forty seconds.

 Ask a TL about it.

 The request gets rejected.

 > "I'm back.
 I did submit a request for you and my supervisor is reviewing it.
-For now we're just waiting for feedback.
+For now, we're just waiting for feedback.
 I really hope things work out.
 But just in case, the request doesn't get approved.
-What we can do instead is...(PROVIDES ALTERNATE SOLITION)"
+What we can do instead is...(PROVIDES ALTERNATE SOLUTION)"

 Customer asks for a supervisor.